What is Statistics?

 Statistics may be defined as "a body of methods for making wise decisions in the face of uncertainty." ~W.A.
 Wallis

 Statistics is the science of collecting, organizing and interpreting data, especially in the analysis of population characteristics from sample observations.
-A branch of mathematics is concerned with the theoretical side of statistics.
-Statistics are also widely used in the natural and social sciences to answer questions and make decisions.
+Statistics are widely used in the natural and social sciences to answer questions and make decisions.

 The Statistics major at St. John Fisher College includes courses on mathematical statistics, probability, and statistical methods used in the social and behavioral sciences and professions.

-The Statistics major at Fisher prepares students for good jobs involving research, data analysis, and consulting.
+A major in Statistics will prepare you for good jobs involving research, data analysis, and consulting.
 These skills are in demand in many professional areas, from education to healthcare to non-profit or governmental organizations.
+Learn more about careers and graduate study in Statistics.

-To help prepare students for the transition from college to career, all Statistics majors do a field experience in their 3rd or 4th year.
-Students on field experience are assigned real research and data analytic responsibilities in a local organization, working alongside professional who use quantitative methods in their work.
-Field experiences enrich your classroom education, expose you to new quantitative and research skills, and give you connections and credentials for starting a professional career.
+To help prepare you for the transition from college to career, you will complete a field experience in your 3rd or 4th year.
+You'll be assigned real research and data analysis responsibilities in a local organization, working alongside professionals who use quantitative methods in their work.
+Learn more about field experiences in Statistics.